revalgovender/cv/README.md

 *Feb 2024 - May 2024 (3m), Hybrid*

-- Built new feature to allow users to, create multiple savings accounts, by integrating with Treasury Prime bank APIs
+- Built new feature to allow users to, create multiple savings accounts, by integrating with Treasury Prime bank APIs.
-- Built new feature to allow users to, close and reopen bank accounts, by integrating with KYC providers such as IDI Core
+- Built new feature to allow users to, close and reopen bank accounts, by integrating with KYC providers such as IDI Core.
-- Improved frontend performance by optimising monolith SQL queries
+- Improved frontend performance by optimising monolith SQL queries.
-- Created charts in Grafana to monitor bank accounts by integrating with bank APIs such as WellsFargo, Evolve, Silicon Valley Bank and Piermont
+- Created charts in Grafana to monitor bank accounts by integrating with bank APIs such as WellsFargo, Evolve, Silicon Valley Bank and Piermont.
-- Wrote scripts to sync data between Treasury Prime and Wagestream to resolve customer banking data inaccuracies
+- Wrote scripts to sync data between Treasury Prime and Wagestream to resolve customer banking data inaccuracies.
-- Increased end-to-end test coverage of the US-facing API for critical endpoints
+- Increased end-to-end test coverage of the US-facing API for critical endpoints.

 ### Software Engineer, GForces (Automotive)